leafo/lapis/docs/database.md

 A query that fails to execute will raise a Lua error.
 The error will contain the message from the database along with the query.

-Every single function that Lapis provides which communicates with the datbase will eventually end up calling `db.query`.
+Every single function that Lapis provides which communicates with the database will eventually end up calling `db.query`.
 The same logic with regards to error handling and connection management applies to all database operations that Lapis does.